hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp6-srv.rst

-   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended and support for it will be removed in a future release.
-The only object, besides the one specifying module configuration, which can be (and usually was) included in the same file is ``Logging``.
-However, we don't include this object in the example above for clarity; its content, the list of loggers, should now be inside the ``Dhcp6`` object instead of this deprecated object.
+   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended and support for it was removed in 1.7.10 release, including the ``Logging`` object: its previous content, the list of loggers, must now be inside the ``Dhcp6`` object.

 The Dhcp6 configuration starts with the ``"Dhcp6": {`` line and ends with the corresponding closing brace (in the above example, the brace